zixiang1993/Simple-Compounding-Interest-Investment-Calculator/README.md

 # Simple-Compounding-Interest-Investment-Calculator
 A simple compounding interest investment calculator.
-One of the earliest scripts / programs, it didn't really go anywhere further until I discovered and learned how to use pyinstaller!
+One of the earliest scripts / programs using Python, it didn't really go anywhere further until I discovered and learned how to use pyinstaller!
 Now, anyone can use it!

 # What does it do?
 - It allows the calculation of compounding interest by placing in user input variables such as principal deposit amount, interest per annum (%) and duration in no. of years.